Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/SList.rst

 Underlying Functions
 --------------------
-The ``init_sllist`` function selects from one of the functions below to Initialize a dynamically allocated array.
+The ``init_sllist`` function selects from one of the functions below to Initialize a singly linked list.
 If the user desires, they can directly select one of these functions instead of using the ``init_sllist`` function.

 .. code-block:: c